lsst-ts/ts_labview_tcp_json/src/README.md

 ```

 Check:

 - IP = 127.0.0.1
 - Port = 8888

-Note: this configuration cannot be modify in runtime.
+Note: this configuration cannot be modified in runtime.

 ### Start TCP Client

-For the use of TCP Python Client to send commands to TCP Server, you can follow [here](python/README.md).
+For the use of TCP Python Client to send commands to TCP Server, you can follow [here](../python/README.md).

+### Available Commands

+As User you will have the possibility to tell TCP Server which commands are allowed.
+For this Component Simulator you will have only three available commands.
+If you send any of them, you will get the "Ack" in TCP Client.
+If you send a different command, you will get the "noAck" in TCP Client.

+Available Commands:

+- move
+- jump
+- go

 ### Send Command Status to TCP Client

-If you want to send the Command Status to the TCP Cliente, do:
+If you want to send the Command Status to the TCP Client, do:

 - Go to tab "Set Ack Cmd Status".
 - Click "Success" to inform the TCP Client the command was executed successfully.